Pyrrho: Philosophy

 Pyrrho did not produce any written work.
 Most of the information on Pyrrho's philosophy comes from his student Timon.
 Only fragments of what Timon wrote have been preserved, mostly by Sextus Empiricus, Diogenes Laertius, and Eusebius.
 Little is known for certain about the details of Pyrrho's philosophy and how it may have differed from later Pyrrhonism.
 Most of what we know today as Pyrrhonism comes through the book Outlines of Pyrrhonism written by Sextus Empiricus over 400 years after Pyrrho's death.

-Most sources agree that the primary goal of Pyrrho's philosophy was the achievement of a state of ataraxia, or freedom from mental perturbation, and that he observed that ataraxia could be brought about by eschewing beliefs (dogma) about thoughts and perceptions.
+Most sources agree that the primary goal of Pyrrho's philosophy was the achievement of a state of ataraxia (similar to the Indo-Aryan nirvana), the freedom from mental perturbation, and that he observed that ataraxia could be brought about by eschewing beliefs (dogma) about thoughts and perceptions.
 However, Pyrrho's own philosophy may have differed significantly in details from later Pyrrhonism.
 Most interpretations of the information on Pyrrho's philosophy suggest that he claimed that reality is inherently indeterminate, which, in the view of Pyrrhonism described by Sextus Empiricus, would be considered a negative dogmatic belief.

 A summary of Pyrrho's philosophy was preserved by Eusebius, quoting Aristocles, quoting Timon, in what is known as the "Aristocles passage."
 There are conflicting interpretations of the ideas presented in this passage, each of which leads to a different conclusion as to what Pyrrho meant:

 'The things themselves are equally indifferent, and unstable, and indeterminate, and therefore neither our senses nor our opinions are either true or false.
 For this reason then we must not trust them, but be without opinions, and without bias, and without wavering, saying of every single thing that it no more is than is not, or both is and is not, or neither is nor is not.'

 It is uncertain whether Pyrrhonism was a small but continuous movement in antiquity or whether it died out and was revived.
 Regardless, several centuries after Pyrrho lived, Aenesidemus led a revival of the philosophy.
 Pyrrhonism was one of the two major schools of philosophical skepticism that emerged during the Hellenistic period, the other being Academic skepticism.

 Pyrrhonists view their philosophy as a way of life, and view Pyrrho as a model for this way of life.
 Their main goal is to attain ataraxia through achieving a state of epoché (i.e., suspension of judgment) about beliefs.
 One method Pyrrhonists use to suspend judgment is to gather arguments on both sides of the disputed issue, continuing to gather arguments such that the arguments have the property of isostheneia (equal strength).
-This leads the Pyrrhonist to the conclusion that there is an unresolvable disagreement on the topic, and so the appropriate reaction is to suspend judgement.
+This leads the Pyrrhonist to the conclusion that there is an unresolvable disagreement on the topic, and so the appropriate reaction is to suspend judgment.
 Eventually the Pyrrhonist develops epoché as a habitual response to all matters of dispute, which results in ataraxia.